PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

-The generic resolution order mirrors the QEC-specific policy developed below: an explicit call constraint wins, then an explicit program/profile preference, then a sole supported candidate; zero or multiple remaining candidates are errors.
-A dialect can refine `supports`, plan contents, and semantic verification, but cannot change that deterministic selection contract.
+The generic resolution order mirrors the QEC-specific policy developed below: an explicit call constraint wins, then an explicit program/profile preference, then a sole supported candidate.
+Zero candidates is unsupported; multiple or deferred candidates require an explicit later feasibility context and become an ambiguity error if that context still leaves more than one.
+A dialect can refine support assessment, plan contents, and semantic verification, but cannot change that deterministic selection contract.

+Generic validation prevents a second use of a `SingleUse` value.
+Whether a still-live QEC block must eventually be measured, exported, or explicitly discarded is checked by the QEC dialect's lifecycle verifier.
+Some downstream IRs describe comparable ownership constraints as linearity, but that terminology and machinery need not appear in the authoring API.

 The relationship to existing artifacts is therefore: